Archive for the 'Billy the Kid' Category

 The only authentic picture of Billy.

 His trial for killing “Buckshot” Roberts began on March 30, 1881.
-The case against him in this trail was thrown-out on the grounds that the killing took place on private land, not public land, and the government thus had no standing to prosecute.
+The case against him in this trial was thrown-out on the grounds that the killing took place on private land, not public land, and the federal government thus had no standing to prosecute.

 The trial for the killing of Sheriff Brady began April 8.
-The judge presiding, Judge Bristol, dismissed Billy’s defense attorney from the first trial and appointed John D. Bail and Albert Fountain to represent him.
-Although he didn’t say so, the judge felt that his first attorney had done too good a job.
+The judge presiding, Judge Bristol, dismissed Billy’s defense attorney from the Roberts trial, probably because of the change in jurisdiction, and appointed John D. Bail and Albert Fountain to represent him.

 On April 13. the jury brought in its verdict: guilty.
 The judge then sentenced Billy to death by hanging, to be carried out on May 13, 1881 in Lincoln, New Mexico.